 Without a doubt, leaving is the hard part.
 Because leaving requires you to put those dreams you had aside and to change the course of your life as you begin to head out on the next adventure.
 But in the end, that was what I decided to do.
-I left the military to become a stay at home mom and it wasn’t an easy transition.
+I left the Air Force to become a stay at home mom and it wasn’t an easy transition.

 WANT TO READ MORE?